KaushiB/Coding_Samples/README.md

 * The Twitter API Python streamer from http://marcobonzanini.com/2015/03/02/mining-twitter-data-with-python-part-1/ is not included here.

 The visualization is included in this repository: davidbowietributes.png

+3) File added on February 2, 2016.
+A simple code to take the JSON output from the Twitter API streaming code and store the data in a PostgreSQL database.
+Store a few tables for more SQL authoring exercises.

+Twitter_to_PSQL.py